 What Is a Stress Test and How Does It Impact Financing Options?

-In response to the ever-increasing debt loads of Canadians, in the fall of 2016 the federal government introduced a mortgage stress test for all mortgage applicants.
-A stress test is intended to help buyers avoid committing to a mortgage that they won’t be able to afford when interest rates go up.
-In practice, the result of the stress test was a 10% - 20% reduction in buying power, limiting a buyer to shop for a home in a lower price range.
+In response to the ever-increasing debt loads of Canadians, in the fall of 2016 the federal Government introduced a mortgage stress test for all mortgage applicants.
+A stress test is intended to help buyers avoid taking a mortgage that offers a low interest rate but with a payment that’s more than they can afford.
 Regardless of down payment amount, credit history, income, and other factors, this was a significant change in financing rules for all home buyers.

 As part of the application process, lenders must use the greater of the benchmark posted rate or the contract rate plus 2% to qualify someone for financing.

-Other Changes that Affect Home Buyers and Sellers
+Understanding the Changes that Affect Home Buyers and Sellers

-Measures to Help Homeowners and Buyers During the COVID-19 Pandemic
+Measures During the COVID-19 Pandemic

 What Can You Expect In the Future?